Atharvachouthai/Social-Media-Analysis---MovieLens-Recommendation-System/README.md

   5. Collaborative Filtering for Recommendation:

       a.
 KNNBasic Algorithm: Implemented using Surprise library, with Pearson correlation as the similarity measure.

       b.
 Recommendation Generation: Predicts ratings for unviewed movies, filtering out already rated movies to suggest fresh recommendations.

+  6. Results

+      Evaluation:

+        a.
+Root Mean Square Error (RMSE): The model achieved an RMSE of 0.6608, indicating strong predictive accuracy for rating predictions on a scale of 1 to 5.

+        b.
+Test RMSE: Consistent performance on the test set with an RMSE of 0.661, confirming the model’s reliability on unseen data.

+  7. Conclusion
+        This project effectively combines network analysis, topic modeling, and collaborative filtering to enhance movie recommendations.
+The system can dynamically adapt to user     preferences and offer tailored suggestions, improving user experience.
+Future improvements could involve refining community detection and incorporating more advanced link prediction techniques to capture latent user interests further.